miteshksingh/InterviewPrep-101/SystemDesign/2_LoadBalancers.md

 2. Between the web server and an internal platform layer like application server or cache servers
 3. Between the internal platform layer and database

+Intelligent LBs should periodically query backend servers bout their health and load and send requests accordingly.

 ### Benefits of Load Balancing

 * Users - Experience faster(higher throuput) and uninteruppted(less downtime) service.
 Users won't have to wait for a single server to finish its previous tasks.